Pokeepic/Machine-learning-Q-learning-Drone/gym/reze/README.md

 ```bash
 py load_reze.py
 ```
 >Note: Run train_reze.py first to generate reze.pkl (the model)

+5. Fun fact: You can also save your gif now, yay!

 ### Now, you can experience Reze delivered to your house !
 ![INCOMING REZEEEEEEE](sprites/reze_devil_form.png)